 For typical motorists, a 20% vehicle travel reduction requires using an alternative mode one out of every five trips.
 For example, they could commute by bicycle, ridesharing or bus once a week; walk or bike to neighborhood stores rather than driving to shopping centre for one out of five shopping trips; choose a home that is 20% closer to work and services; or live in a walkable, Transit Oriented Neighborhood for a greater portion of your life, especially when a young adult and retired.
 Many people can reduce a significant portion of driving by walking and biking for local trips enough to achieve physical activity targets of 150 weekly minutes of moderate physical activity, which provides about 8 miles of walking or 25 miles of bicycling.
 These reductions do not require giving up auto travel altogether; residents can still drive for whenever automobile travel is truly the most efficient travel option.

 U.S. and Canadian surveys indicate that many people want to drive less and rely more on walking, bicycling and public transit, and live in more compact, multimodal neighborhoods, provided that they are convenient, comfortable and affordable.
-These six proposed policies respond to those demands by improving mobility options, rewarding travellers for using the most efficient option for each trip and creating walkable and transit-oriented communities.
+These policies respond to those demands by improving mobility options, rewarding travellers for using the most efficient option for each trip and creating walkable and transit-oriented communities.